Chartability/POUR-CAF/README.md

 _This heuristic is synthesized from standards_.

-__Description__: Longer, video-style or explanatory animations cannot be paused, stopped, and started over.
-Animations lasting more than 2 seconds or any looping animations must be able to be paused or stopped.
-Animations used to communicate transitions in the data that last more than 2 seconds must be provide a way for the user to start over.
+__Description__: Longer, video-style or explanatory animations must have pause, stop, and start controls.
+Specifically, animations lasting more than 2 seconds or any looping animations must be able to be paused or stopped.
+Animations used to communicate transitions in the state of the data that last more than 2 seconds must provide a way for the user to start over.

 __Cited standard__: [https://inclusivedesignprinciples.org/#give-control](https://inclusivedesignprinciples.org/#give-control)